CCBDA-UPC/Assignments-2020/Lab09.md

 ### Create an auto scalling group

-1. Create an auto scalling group using the AMI that you created before.
+1. Create an auto scaling group using the AMI that you created before.
 Name it `web-server-auto-scaling-group` and attach the `web-sg` security group that you created before.
     <p align="center"><img src="./images/Lab09-LoadBalancer.png" alt="Auto scalling group" title="Auto scalling group"/></p>
     <p align="center"><img src="./images/Lab09-AutoScalingGroup.png" alt="Auto scalling group" title="Auto scalling group"/></p>

-16. While creating the security group add the two availability zones that you were using before.
+16. While creating the security group, add the two availability zones that you were using before.
 Start with 2 instances in a VPC (do not use EC-2 classic as Network option).
-You will see an error saying "No public IP addresses will be assigned".
-That is correct because the EC2 instances will receive HTTP/HTTPS traffic through the ELB.
+A warning saying "No public IP addresses will be assigned" is normal because the EC2 instances will receive HTTP/HTTPS traffic through the ELB.

 17. Open the "Advanced Details" tab and select "receive traffic from one or more load balancers" and add `primary-apache-web-server-target` to Target Groups.
 Select Health Check Type: ELB

 17. Use scaling policies to adjust the capacity of this group, scaling from 2 and 2 instances depending on the Average CPU utilization.

-18. Add notifications to your e-mail via a SNS topic.
+18. Add notifications to your e-mail via an SNS topic.

 19. Add some tracking tags
     - Project = ccbda bootstrap
     - Cost-center = laboratory

-20. Once the auto scalling group is running you will see that you have two more EC2 instances running.
+20. Once the auto scaling group is running, you see that you have two more EC2 instances running.

 ### Test your new system

 Use the ELB URL in your browser and see that the output of the webpage changes when reloading the URL.
-The EC2 instance ID of the first EC2 instance created does not show since it is not part of the auto scalling group.
+The EC2 instance ID of the first EC2 instance created does not show since it is not part of the auto scaling group.
 Two new EC2 instances have been created using the AMI provided.

 ### Questions